 About Dorset

-Nestled in the heart of Southern England, Dorset has a unique blend of coast and countryside.
-There are several large towns, with much of the county being rural.
-This offers a diverse array of experiences.
-The county, bordered by Somerset, Devon, Wiltshire, and Hampshire, is home to a population of approximately 750,000 people, making it the 20th most populated county in the UK.
+Nestled in the heart of southern England, Dorset offers a unique blend of stunning coastline and rolling countryside.
+With several vibrant towns alongside large rural communities, the county provides a diverse range of lifestyles and experiences.
+Bordered by Somerset, Devon, Wiltshire and Hampshire, Dorset is home to around 350,000 residents, making it the 20th most populated county in the UK.

 Working and Living in Dorset

-At Dorset Council, you’ll find colleagues with diverse skills, backgrounds and experiences.
-We all work together to make Dorset a great place to live, work and visit.
+At Dorset Council, you’ll work alongside colleagues with diverse skills, backgrounds and experiences, all united by a shared commitment to making Dorset a great place to live, work and visit.
+Our employees are our best ambassadors – they know first‑hand why Dorset and Dorset Council are such rewarding places to build a career.

 Looking for a permanent role?